linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ripgrep/index.md

 ### Filter with ripgrep

-Ripgrep has several options to limit the search space or filter out results.
-The `-t` option allows users to only search inside files of a particular type.
-Ripgrep understands most common file types.
+ripgrep has several options to limit the search space or filter out results.
+The `-t` option allows users to only search inside files of a particular type. ripgrep understands most common file types.
 For instance `-t md` only searches Markdown files.
 Other commonly-used types include `txt`, `sh`, `py`, `php`, `js`, `java`, `config`, and `c`.
 To see a list of the available file types, use the `rg --type-list` command.

     rg --type-list

 {{< output >}}
 agda: *.agda,*.lagda
 aidl: *.aidl